Monoidal Quantaloids: Preliminaries

 Given set-indexed families $(X_\alpha)_{\alpha\in A}$ and $(Y_\alpha)_{\alpha\in A}$ of objects in a category $\mathbf R$ with small biproducts, and morphisms $f_\alpha:X_\alpha\to Y_\alpha$ for each $\alpha\in A$, we have $\prod_{\alpha\in A}f_\alpha=\coprod_{\alpha\in A}f_\alpha$, which we will denote by $\bigoplus_{\alpha\in A}f_\alpha$. \end{definition}

-\begin{definition} We say that a category $\mathbf C$ \emph{has small biproducts} if it has a zero object and the biproduct of any set-indexed family of objects in $\mathbf C$ exists.
-If, in addition, $\mathbf C$ is a dagger category, then we say that $\mathbf C$ \emph{has all small dagger biproducts} if the dagger biproduct of any set-indexed family of objects in $\mathbf C$ exists. \end{definition}
+\begin{definition} We say that a (dagger) category $\mathbf C$ \emph{has small (dagger) biproducts} if it has a zero object and the (dagger) biproduct of any set-indexed family of objects in $\mathbf C$ exists. \end{definition}

 \begin{definition} Given an object $X$ of a category $\mathbf C$ with small biproducts, and given an index set $A$, we denote the morphisms $\langle \id_X\rangle_{\alpha\in A}:X\to\bigoplus_{\alpha\in A}X$ and $[\id_X]_{\alpha\in A}:\bigoplus_{\alpha\in A}X\to X$ by $\Delta_X^A$ and $\nabla_X^A$, respectively.
 If no confusion is possible, we drop subscripts and/or superscripts. \end{definition}